pygeek/codeofconduct/README.md

 Everyone is welcome to participate, and no judgement will be made on members of the greater Mac community who are not a part of the community.

-For further information, you are invited to take a look at the documents on the MacAdmins.org GitHub page, they include contact information for administrators, dispute resolution steps and an etiquette guide.
+For further information, you are invited to take a look at the documents on the Crypto Coin Lounge.org GitHub page, they include contact information for administrators, dispute resolution steps and an etiquette guide.
 This GitHub page is also open to any pull requests and suggestions for change.

 ## Long Version:

 ### Policies

-The MacAdmins Slack Team is dedicated to providing a harassment-free experience for everyone, regardless of (but not limited to): gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, or preferred technological ecosystem.
+The Crypto Coin Lounge Slack Team is dedicated to providing a harassment-free experience for everyone, regardless of (but not limited to): gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, or preferred technological ecosystem.

 We do not tolerate harassment of Slack participants in any form.
 Sexual language and imagery is not appropriate for any venue.
-Slack participants violating these rules may be sanctioned or expelled from the MacAdmins Slack at the discretion of the Administrative Team.
+Slack participants violating these rules may be sanctioned or expelled from the Crypto Coin Lounge Slack at the discretion of the Administrative Team.

 Harassment includes, but is not limited to: